The Ernie O’Malley Collection: a who’s who of Irish art

 In the 1920s, while co-ordinating troops for the Irish Republican Army, Ernie O'Malley always kept a book with him featuring reproductions of famous artworks.
 In later life, he explained how he had ‘carried a volume of Blake, Dürer and della Francesca around during the hard years.
 I studied them in many a strange background of mountain or bog — [the book] became frayed… its surfaces stuck with rain and sweat.’

 O’Malley didn’t let the small matter of 18 months of incarceration in Dublin’s Mountjoy Prison restrict his love of art either.
 Captured after a clash with Free State soldiers in the Irish Civil War, he took full advantage of the prison library.
 ‘I tried to trace the development of Italian painting, starting with Giotto,’ he recalled.

-It includes a host of paintings and drawings by Jack B. Yeats, widely considered one of Ireland’s greatest ever artists.
-The sale is a who’s who of Irish art from the mid-20th century, also featuring work by the likes of Evie Hone, Louis le Brocquy and Mainie Jellett, all of whose careers O’Malley supported.
+It included a host of paintings and drawings by Jack B. Yeats, widely considered one of Ireland’s greatest ever artists.
+The sale, a who’s who of Irish art from the mid-20th century, also featured work by the likes of Evie Hone, Louis le Brocquy and Mainie Jellett, all of whose careers O’Malley supported.